pjh5672/pjh5672/README.md

 ### :wave: Biography
 I am a machine learning researcher who specifically working in the field of computer vision.
-My research interest are **algorithm foundation** and **real-world application** with machine learning and statistical pattern analysis.
+My research interest is **algorithm foundation** and **real-world application** with machine learning and statistical pattern analysis.
 I've been so inside artificial intelligence, and learning more and more with working experience.
-Currently, I am focusing on computer vision for development of AI-based vision solution in E-commerce market at cafe24 corp.
+Currently, I am focusing on computer vision for development of AI-based vision solutions in E-commerce market, working for cafe24 Corp.

 ### :computer: Research Project
 |**Date** | **Task Type** | **Research Title** |